GoInterject/GoInterject.github.io/wDeveloper/Request-Context-Parse.md

 	,@Interject_XMLDataToSave		as '@XMLDataToSave'

--- since all paramters are optional, you can also just ask for the values you need like below
+-- since all parameters are optional, you can also just ask for the values you need like below

 exec [dbo].[RequestContext_Parse]
 	@Interject_RequestContext		= @Interject_RequestContext